How Tall are Most Bodybuilders? (average height revealed)

 Arnold Schwarzenegger’s Bodybuilding Height

 Few names carry as much weight as Arnold does in bodybuilding.
-Arnold has seven Olympia titles and is praised by many as one of the best, if not the best bodybuilder, to have ever graced the stage.
+Arnold has seven Olympia titles and is praised by many as one of the best, if not the best bodybuilders, to have ever graced the stage.

 With a more Classic physique by today’s standards, Arnold stands at 6’ 2’’ tall, making him one of the tallest Mr. Olympia competitors ever.
 Of course, there have been shorter ones like Ronnie Coleman (5’ 11’’) and Lee Haney (5’10’’).